ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {NOTE: Generic function for deletion handling}

-Another option is the usage of generic function for collection specific deletion handling:
+Another option is the usage of a generic function for collection-specific deletion handling.

+The following signature will use the `deleted` parameter to check whether a document was deleted in the source database.
+If it was deleted in the source, it will also be deleted in the destination without loading a replacement.

 {CODE-BLOCK:javascript}
 function deleteDocumentsBehavior(docId, collection, deleted) {
+   return [true | false];
+}
+{CODE-BLOCK/}

+The following signature will run the command regardless of whether the document was deleted from the source database.

+{CODE-BLOCK:javascript}
+function deleteDocumentsBehavior(docId, collection) {
    return [true | false];
 }
 {CODE-BLOCK/}